 Serving:

-Monkey Bread is best served warm.
-This is one dish that the kids love to eat, because we pop it on a serving platter or cake stand, have everyone wash their hands (important step for what’s to come next…), and then everyone picks apart the bread like little monkeys, pulling off bits of sweet, sticky dough and popping them onto their plate or into their mouths.
+We pop it on a serving platter or cake stand, have everyone wash their hands (important step for what’s to come next…), and then everyone picks apart the bread like little monkeys, pulling off bits of sweet, sticky dough and popping them onto their plate or into their mouths.

 Monkey Bread makes a great brunch.
 Serve it with a fruit parfait, some scrambled eggs, or our air fryer sausage links.